Libation: Ancient Egypt

-Early Christianity

-Libation is present and in Christianity appears in the New Testament and is the practice of Jesus and other biblical figures.

-This phrasing in Luke refers to the act of libation as the new covenant, to the blood of Jesus to be poured out in death.

-Libations were normally conducted in a spirit of peace, the Greek term for libation, σπονδή (spondȇ), became synonymous with "peace treaty".
+Milk libations for Osiris may have originated at Philae and spread southwards into Meroe.
+It is also possible the reverse occurred; as milk libation was already known to Nubians, they may have introduced it to Philae.

 Ancient Greece

 Libation (σπονδή, spondȇ, [spondɛ̌ː]) was a central and vital aspect of ancient Greek religion, and one of the simplest and most common forms of religious practice.
 It is one of the basic religious acts that define piety in ancient Greece, dating back to the Bronze Age and even prehistoric Greece.
 Libations were a part of daily life, and the pious might perform them every day in the morning and evening, as well as to begin meals.
 A libation most often consisted of mixed wine and water, but could also be unmixed wine, honey, oil, water, or milk.

 The typical form of libation, spondȇ, is the ritualized pouring of wine from a jug or bowl held in the hand.
 The most common ritual was to pour the liquid from an oinochoē (wine jug) into a phiale, a shallow bowl designed for the purpose.
 After wine was poured from the phiale, the remainder of the oinochoē's contents was drunk by the celebrant.
 A libation is poured any time wine is to be drunk, a practice that is recorded as early as the Homeric epics.
 The etiquette of the symposium required that when the first bowl (krater) of wine was served, a libation was made to Zeus and the Olympian gods.
 Heroes received a libation from the second krater served, and Zeús Téleios (Ζεύς Tέλειος, lit.
 "Zeus who Finishes") from the third, which was supposed to be the last.
 An alternative was to offer a libation from the first bowl to the Agathos Daimon and from the third bowl to Hermes.
 An individual at the symposium could also make an invocation of and libation to a god of his choice.

 Libation generally accompanied prayer.
 The Greeks stood when they prayed, either with their arms uplifted, or in the act of libation with the right arm extended to hold the phiale.

 In conducting animal sacrifice, wine is poured onto the offering as part of its ritual slaughter and preparation, and then afterwards onto the ash and flames.
 This scene is commonly depicted in Greek art, which also often shows sacrificers or the gods themselves holding the phiale.